HalkowichJasperSA/labs/dna/README.md

 Charlie,36,18,25
 ```

 The data in the above file would suggest that Alice has the sequence AGAT repeated 28 times consecutively somewhere in her DNA, the sequence AATG repeated 42 times, and TATC repeated 14 times.
-Bob, meanwhile, has those same three STRs repeated 17 times, 22 times, and 19 times, respectively.
-And Charlie has those same three STRs repeated 36, 18, and 25 times, respectively.
+Bob, meanwhile, has those same three STRs repeated 17 times, 22 times, and 19 times.
+And Charlie has those same three STRs repeated 36, 18, and 25 times.

 So given a sequence of DNA, how might you identify to whom it belongs?
 Well, imagine that you looked through the DNA sequence for the longest consecutive sequence of repeated AGATs and found that the longest sequence was 17 repeats long.
 If you then found that the longest sequence of AATG is 22 repeats long, and the longest sequence of TATC is 19 repeats long, that would provide pretty good evidence that the DNA was Bob’s.
 Of course, it’s also possible that once you take the counts for each of the STRs, it doesn’t match anyone in your DNA database, in which case you have no match.

-In practice, since analysts know on which chromosome and at which location in the DNA an STR will be found, they can localize their search to just a narrow section of DNA.
-But we’ll ignore that detail for this problem.

 Your task is to write a program that will take a sequence of DNA and a CSV file containing STR counts for a list of individuals and then output to whom the DNA (most likely) belongs.

-## Gettings started
+## Getting started

-In a file called `dna.py`, implement a program that identifies to whom a sequence of DNA belongs.
+In `dna.py`, write a program that identifies to whom a sequence of DNA belongs.

 * The program should require as its first command-line argument the name of a CSV file containing the STR counts for a list of individuals.
 * The program should require as its second command-line argument the name of a text file containing the DNA sequence to identify.
-  * program is executed with the incorrect number of command-line arguments, your program should print an error message of your choice.
+  * If your program is executed with the incorrect number of command-line arguments, it should print an error message of your choice.
 * Your program should open the CSV file and read its contents into memory.
 * Your program should open the DNA sequence and read its contents into memory.
 * For each of the STRs, your program should compute the longest run of consecutive repeats of the STR in the DNA sequence to identify.
 * If the STR counts match exactly with any of the individuals in the CSV file, the program should print out the name of the matching individual.
-* If there is no match, the program should print `No match.`.
+* If there is no match, the program should print `No match.`

 ## Hints